Qibbit/akaSkriller.github.io/Product Cart/README.md

 ## Acknowledgments

-To Cuba at the second chance program cenert.
+To Cuba at the second chance program center.
 For helping me see that all is possible.
 And to the community of next chapter for the support.